simonharnqvist/HEADSS2/README.md

 ### eval.ipynb
 Demonstrate the performance on all example datasets, producing the plots found in the paper.

+## Intallation

+To be made available using pip or conda.

 ## Requirements

 All workbooks are `.ipynb`, however HEADSS itself is simply `.py` and can be used provided the requirements are correctly installed.